hypo69/hypo/docs/gemini/consultant/ru/src/utils/string/normalizer.md

             Warning: Cannot convert 'abc' to float.
             None
         """
-        if not value:
-            return 0
-        # Handle lists and tuples by recursively converting each element
+        if value is None:
+            return None  # Handle None explicitly
+        if value is not None and not isinstance(value, (str, int, float, list, tuple, Decimal)): logger.warning("Input value is not a string, integer, float, list, tuple or Decimal.") return None

         if isinstance(value, (list, tuple)):
+            result = []
+            for item in value:
+                converted_item = StringNormalizer.normalize_float(item)
-            return [v for v in (StringNormalizer.normalize_float(v) for v in value) if v is not None]
+                if converted_item is not None:

-        # Attempt to convert single value to float
+                    result.append(converted_item)
+            return result

         try:
             return float(value)
         except (ValueError, TypeError):